Modified representations for the close evaluation problem: Modified boundary integral equations

 \section{Modified boundary integral equations}

-We have used Theorem \ref{th:LP_ident} to modify the representation of solution of boundary value problems close to (but not on) the boundary.
-Theorem \ref{th:LP_ident} also offers identities on the boundary, which could be used to avoid singular integrals in the boundary integral equation.
+We have used {\eqref{eq:repres_form}} to modify the representation of solution of boundary value problems close to (but not on) the boundary. {One could also use \eqref{eq:repres_form} to avoid weakly }singular integrals in the boundary integral equation as done in BRIEF~\cite{SKKC15}.
 In the section we present a modified representation of \eqref{eq:BIE_helm}.

-\begin{proposition} Given $x^\ast \in \partial D$, let $u_\sol^H$ be a solution of Helmholtz equation in $D \subset \mathbb{R}^d$, $d = 2,3$, satisfying conditions \eqref{eq:hyp_helm}.
+\begin{Proposition} Given $x^\ast \in \partial D$, let $\vv$ be a solution of Helmholtz equation in $D \subset \mathbb{R}^d$, $d = 2,3$, satisfying conditions \eqref{eq:hyp_helm}.
 Then the boundary integral equation \eqref{eq:BIE_helm} admits the modified representation: